Vaccine Injuries

 Understanding the Risk of Vaccine Reactions in Certain Individuals

 According to the NCBI, trying to prevent vaccine reactions before they happen is tricky, especially when it comes to figuring out who might be at higher risk.
 Vaccines that contain live viruses aren't suitable for kids with specific immune system problems.
 But, detecting these issues often doesn't happen until after the recommended age to start vaccinations, which is around 2 months old, unless there's already a known case in the family.
-For example, some children with undiagnosed immune deficiencies might be at risk for developing serious conditions like vaccine-induced paralytic poliomyelitis, though it's rare.
+For example, some children with undiagnosed immune deficiencies might be at risk for developing serious conditions like vaccine caused paralytic poliomyelitis, though it's rare.

 It's worth noting that most people who experience severe reactions to vaccines can't be identified in advance through immune system testing.
 This includes the most rare instances where a vaccine might cause paralytic poliomyelitis.
 Right now, we don't have a reliable way to spot who might react badly to a vaccine ahead of time.
 This is partly because some reactions are unexpected and can vary from person to person.